Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 | Deployment Size | Description |
 | --- | --- |
-| Small  | This deployment aims at a modest sized deployment that'll give faster deployment time (less than 15 minutes).
+| Small  | This option gives you a modest sized but faster deployment (less than 15 minutes).
 This is best for dev/test scenarios that don't have high scale requirements.
 The web node is a 2 core, 4GiB RAM VM with MySQL running on a Burstable SKU with 1 core and 64 GB storage.
 | Medium | This is best for applications that experience steady traffic.
 The web node is a 4 core, 8GiB RAM VM with MySQL running on a General Purpose SKU with 2 cores and 256 GB storage.
-|Large | This is best for applications that benefit from increased performance through caching.
-The web node is a 16 core, 32GiB RAM VM with MySQL running on a General Purpose SKU with 16 cores and 512 GB storage with a Premium P1 Azure Cache for Redis instance.
+|Large | This option is best for applications that benefit from increased performance.
+The web node is a 16 core, 32GiB RAM VM with MySQL running on a General Purpose SKU with 16 cores and 512 GB storage.
 | Extra Large | This is best for applications that may experience unpredictable growth.
-The web node is a 16 core, 32GiB RAM VM with MySQL running on a General Purpose SKU with 32 cores and 1024 GB storage with a Premium P1 Azure Cache for Redis instance.
+The web node is a 16 core, 32GiB RAM VM with MySQL running on a General Purpose SKU with 32 cores and 1024 GB storage.

 <p align="right">(<a href="#top">back to top</a>)</p>